 My older son found this recipe years ago and has made it many more times than I have.
 I also have to credit him for the step-by-step photos here and in other posts on the blog. 🙂 Thank you!

 Heat sugar over medium heat.
 Once the sugar starts to melt, stir gently with heat proof spatula or whisk to help it dissolve evenly.When all of the sugar has dissolved and the liquid is amber (caramel) colored, add the butter and stir until it has completely melted.Remove from the heat and stir in the cream.Keep stirring……until you have a thick, smooth and creamy caramel sauce.Stir in vanilla and salt if you wish.

 - OPTIONAL: 1 teaspoon vanilla extract, 1 teaspoon sea salt

-- Measure all ingredients and place them near the stove.
-Heat sugar over MEDIUM HEAT in a medium sized, heavy bottomed saucepan with high sides.
+Measure all ingredients and place them near the stove.
+Heat sugar over medium high in a medium sized, heavy bottomed saucepan with high sides.
 Once sugar begins to melt, gently stir with a heatproof spatula or whisk to help it heat evenly.

 When (nearly) all of the sugar has melted and liquid is amber (caramel) colored, add the butter and stir until it has completely melted.
 CAUTION: hot mixture will bubble up when you add the butter.